Hamilton White House: Family background

 The White family was prominent in central New York.
 Hamilton White was the third son of John (also referred to as 'Asa') White, a farmer and gristmill owner in Homer.
 Hamilton White became a lawyer, farmer, investor and businessman, and moved to Syracuse after a legal apprenticeship in Buffalo, with his wife Sarah Randolf Rich.
 Together, they raised five children.
-White co-founded the Syracuse Bank, the Syracuse Coarse Salt Company (Syracuse was a principal supplier of salt in America), and became trustee for and investor in both the Erie Canal and the New York Central Railroad, as well as numerous commercial businesses, some that he founded.
+White and his brother Horace both worked at Onondaga County Bank as Cashiers, later co-founded the Syracuse Bank, served on several bank boards, created multiple salt companies including Syracuse Coarse Salt Company (Syracuse was a principal supplier of salt in America), and became trustee for and investor in both the Erie Canal and the New York Central Railroad, as well as numerous commercial businesses, some that he founded.

 He was active in numerous community leadership roles, especially religious and social-welfare issues.
-He was a leading philanthropist, he, his family and descendants supporting many community, religious and civic organizations, including founding or co-founding Syracuse University's Crouse College, Cornell University, St. Paul's Episcopal Cathedral, the Orphan's Home, now Elmcrest Children's Home, and the Syracuse Home Association, originally a multi-faith consortium to provide community and social services, especially for the poor, now a provider of long-term healthcare and elder-care services.
+He was a leading philanthropist, he, his family and descendants supporting many community, religious and civic organizations: including founding or co-founding Syracuse University's Crouse College, Cornell University; St. Paul's Episcopal Cathedral and its two predecessor churches, the first AEM Zion church in Syracuse, donated funds to complete Grace Episcopal Church in Cortland NY and funded one of the nine back chapels in St John the Devine Cathedral in New York City; also funded the Orphan's Home, now Elmcrest Children's Home, and the Syracuse Home Association, originally a multi-faith consortium to provide community and social services, especially for the poor, now a provider of long-term healthcare and elder-care services.

-The family supported the abolishment of slavery, quietly funding black churches and the underground railroad and recruited national speakers to visit Syracuse during the 1850s.
-He also supported the efforts of Dr. Samuel May, the founder of May Memorial Unitarian Universalist Church.
+The family supported the abolishment of slavery, quietly funding black churches and the underground railroad and recruited national speakers including Frederick Douglas to visit Syracuse during the 1850s.
+They supported efforts of Gerrit Smith and Dr. Samuel May, the founder of May Memorial Unitarian Universalist Church.

 The local United Way leadership campaign, the Hamilton White Society, is named for the family's philanthropy and community development support.
 Created in 1988, The Hamilton White Society is the United Way's national model for leadership in small and medium-sized communities.

+Hamilton Salisbury White

-The most prominent of his five children, Hamilton Salisbury White (1853–1899), was also a lawyer, real estate owner, investor, businessman, who dedicated his life to be a professional firefighter, and later became a city fire commissioner.
+The most prominent of his five children, Hamilton Salisbury White (1853–1899), was born in the house.
+He was a lawyer, real estate owner, investor, and businessman, who dedicated his life to be a professional firefighter, and later became a city fire commissioner.
 He funded his own fire company becoming the first paid and professional firehouse in the world.
 Among White's many contributions to safety and equipment design, White is also acknowledged for first initiating the concept of "response time" into firefighting and life-saving techniques.